blueforesticarus/writing/mother.md

 But robot's don't have comas.
 It was just broken.

 It wasn't exactly a mystery.
 There was damage.
 Someone hadn't treated it very well, neglected maintenance.
 An amateur (more amateurish than me) had tried to do something with the circuit board and damaged it.
 Either that or they drove a screwdriver through on purpose.
 There were other issues.
-The upper processor was intact but obviously not working, and not for any reason the probe leads could pick up as I'd just learned.
-Something has overloaded something, overpowered this or that trace and caused it to stop working one day.
+The upper processor was intact but obviously not working, and not for any reason the probe leads could pick up, as I'd just learned.
+Something had overloaded something, overpowered this or that trace and caused it to stop working one day.
 It would be typical to toss the chip, rather than repair.
 It wasn't worth the effort unless the upper processor had something you cared for stored in the memory.
 People didn't like the ethics either.

 But I was a hobbyist.
 It was a seductive challenge, a point of pride if I could pull it off.
 So my dorm room became a lab and my free time allocated to computer surgery.
 Which went well enough at first, and I fixed up the motor processor with nanosilver bridging, routing around the damaged sectors and overwriting the ROM with lightweight kinematics that could run on what remained of the core.
 It worked on my first try, and worked in that special kind of way -- that is, without caveat -- that a hacker at heart, like I, spends their life chasing -- the source of their sense of supernatural competence.
 After salvaging half a chip into something starkly superior to the original, I started immediately on the upper processor, expecting the problem and solution to yield just as quickly.